What Does a Roofing Salesman Do?

 You’ll be on the road, away from an office, most of the day when you start making money selling roofs.

-Unless you’re getting a draw, you’ll have to come up with your own gas money to get around town and take care of business.
+Unless you’re getting a draw, or your company pays for gas, you’ll have to come up with your own gas money to get around town and take care of business.

 That’s no small thing because gas is expensive.